freesewing/markdown/newsletter/2021q3/en.md

 Welcome to the 2021 Summer edition of the FreeSewing newsletter.
 Here's what we've included for you:

+- 👖 Pattern releases spring 2021 (1-minute read - by Natalia)
-- 👀 Help Sanne test her new bodice block
+- 👀 Help Sanne test her new bodice block (1-minute read - by Joost)
 - 😢 Farewell David: Remembering David Page Coffin (2-minute read - by Joost)
 - 🕵️ Behind the seams: An Gargouri (8-minute read - by Eleonore)
 - 🤓 Git good: Let’s walk through a simple FreeSewing contribution together (2-minute read - by Natalia)